-Creating great memories for your family is a gift that they will forever hold in their hearts.
-My memories of Christmas have been pulled out many times over the years when I think of my 45 Christmases, and I hope that I have passed down some of those gifts to my children (and soon to be grandchildren).
+Creating great memories of the holiday season for your family is a gift that they will forever hold in their hearts.
+My memories of Christmas have been pulled out many times over the years when I think of my 45 Christmases, and I hope that I have passed down some of those gifts to my children (and soon-to-be grandchildren).
 So I started thinking of Christmas tradition ideas that I have had in our family.

-With a new granddaughter on the way in May – our first – I started to think of all the ways we can make her Christmas extra special without spending too much money.
-Because money doesn’t buy happiness but your time will create those memories for a lifetime!
+With a new granddaughter on the way in May – our first – I started thinking about making her Christmas extra special without spending too much money.
+Because money doesn’t buy happiness, your time will create those memories forever!

-Here are the frugal Christmas tradition ideas that I have shared with my husband and boys throughout the years as well as ideas that I have researched and planned to share with my grandchildren!
+Here are the frugal Christmas traditions and ideas that I have shared with my husband and boys throughout the years and ideas that I have researched and planned to share with my grandchildren!

 Christmas Volunteer Ideas

 Go shopping and donate to the local food pantry

 Set aside 25 dollars from your budget to shop for your food pantry or shelter.
 Cans of vegetables and fruits are reasonably priced.
 I know that our local food pantry accepts personal care products.
 You can go to Walmart and buy shampoo, razors, toothpaste, soap, and dental floss for cheaper than you can get at the dollar store.